 Strata provided the SG200 and SG500 geogrids needed for both applications.
 Portions of the project required the Stratagrid to be installed on every course along the bottom wall, and then reduced in frequency to every third course higher up the wall.
 The customer used master rolls for faster production time.
 Two hundred fourteen Sleeve-It systems (rail integration devices) secured fence posts that were placed 3 ft from the edge of the wall, as prescribed by the plan.

-The $4.5 million, 64,000 sq ft project began in the summer of 2012 and was finished in January 2013.
+The $4.5-million, 64,000-sq-ft project began in the summer and was finished by January of the following year.
 The installation of the project was completed by a crew of 6 to 11 people, who installed an average of 760 sq ft per day.
 The system detains floodwaters quickly in the five basins and then slowly releases into the lake via the control channel, reducing erosion and sediment runoff deposits.
 The use of geosynthetic products that utilize onsite soils saved time and money by reducing the need to export or import soil.